drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

 It's all about results, and although perfectly reasonable, it doesn't mention anything about another - absolutely vital - ingredient of every single project: *quality*.

-Low-quality projects suffer from various defects and regressions, they are hard to maintain, hard to extend, and most importantly they frustrate or even harm their users and stakeholders.
+Low-quality projects suffer from various defects and regressions.
+They are hard to maintain, hard to extend, and most importantly they frustrate or even harm their users and stakeholders.

 The real question is, who's really responsible for keeping a project's quality high?

-Let's expose some common misconceptions about software engineering and discuss the engineer's true role.
+Let's expose some common misconceptions about software engineering and discuss the engineer's true role in the evolution of a software system.

+# We are not done when the program works

+Many programmers work in a way that aligns with what we described as the boss's definition of importance, thinking that their value as professionals comes from speed of development.

+They know they are paid a lot, so they get stressed about delivering a lot of functionality within short amounts of time.
+As a result they typically focus on just getting the code to work.
+Once they achieve it, they immediately jump to their next task in hope to go as fast as possible.

+Eventually, they realize how slow they are actually going and how hard it is to deliver new functionality, especially without causing regressions with every single change.
+That makes them feel like they are failing, which in turn causes them to rush even more.

+You know where this vicious cycle leads to, you have seen it before.
+What these programmers leave behind is a trail of horrible, unmaintainable, unreadable, tangled and fragile code full of hacks, shortcuts and terrible tradeoffs.

+There are two values of software: the value of its *behavior* and the value of its *structure*.
+Implementing some behavior is just the first (and easiest) step.
+The next step is to clean the code and get its structure right.
+As Kent Beck puts it:

+> First make it work.
+> Then make it right.
+> -- Kent Beck

+As for the question of speed, Robert C. Martin gives us a crystal clear answer:

+> In software, it never pays to rush.
+The only way to go fast is to go well. - Robert C. Martin

+Therefore, the job is not done until that second part is finished - making it right.

+# Structure VS Behavior